Packhorse Hut Walk with Kids: Best Half Day Walk for Families or Beginners Overnight Hike in Christchurch

 From Christchurch: Fastest Route (30-35 mins)

-Head south on State Highway 75 towards Akaroa.
+Head south on State Highway 75 which is the road from Christchurch to Akaroa.
 After passing through Motukarara, at the Gebbies Garden Cafe (on your left) join Gebbies Pass Road (Note: the State Highway will bend around to right, so its essentially straight ahead) Drive to the top of the hill, and just after the Summit Road (on your left), keep an eye out for the carpark on your right.
 It will take around 30-35 minutes to reach the Gebbies Pass carpark from the Christchurch CBD.

 Scenic Route from Christchurch (35-40 mins)